JCox06/MolGLide/readme.md

 _2D molecular drawing system_
 ___

+> [!CAUTION]
+> MolGLide currently exists as a prototype.
+It just about draws extremely simple molecules.

 MolGLide is a project I am writing to allow you to build organic molecules in a 2D editor.

 It's currently a work in progress, and it will get things wrong.
 There will be bugs and weird errors.